Menu

 Hours: Dawn to Dusk

-Parking: On-site parking in 2 locations on Lakeview Street, for Carver residents.
+Parking: On-site parking in 2 locations on Lakeview Street.
+Parking requires an up-to-date Carver town sticker ($10 for residents; $60 for non-residents).

-Cost: No fee, but a town sticker is required for parking.
+Cost: A town sticker is required for parking.

 Trail Difficulty: Easy